Radical Party of Chile

 In its XXV Congress that took place from 31 July to 5 August 1971, the Radical Party confirmed the left-wing line it had taken already in 1967.
 The congress declared that the Radicals discard bourgeois democracy as an instrument of capitalist domination and the Radical Party is now a socialist party, that subscribes to class struggle and historical materialism.
 On 3 August, Senators Bossay, Baltra, Acuña, Juliet and Aguirre and deputies Ibáñez, Magalahes, Naudón, Basso, Clavel, Sharpe and Muñoz Barra left the Radical Party.
-They founded a new party of radicals with more moderate views, paradoxically called Partido de Izquierda Radical (Party of Radical Left).
+They founded a new party of radicals with more moderate views, paradoxically called Partido Izquierda Radical (Radical Left Party).
 The new party initially remained part of the Unidad Popular.
 On the other hand, a moderate Social Democrat Party, up to then an independent party within the Unidad Popular bloc, merged with the Radical Party.
-During that time, the Radical Party of Chile declared their organization to be socialist and they officially adhered to the doctrines of historical materialism and class struggle.
+During that time, the Radical Party of Chile declared their organization to be socialist and they officially adhered to the doctrines of historical materialism, class struggle, and anti-capitalism.
 Like other parties, it was banned after the 11 September 1973 coup.

 In 1983, the Radical Party was one of the creators along with the Christian Democrat, Liberal, Social Democrat parties and the renewed sector of the Socialist Party of Chile, of the Democratic Alliance coalition opposing the Pinochet regime.
 Another area of radicalism, led by Luis Fernando Luengo, came to the United Left and founded the Democratic Socialist Radical Party (PRSD).
 Both parties supported the option NO in the plebiscite of 1988 and proclaimed Patricio Aylwin as their presidential candidate, but in the parliamentary elections of 1989 were presented in different lists; the PR was part of the coalition, while the PRSD participated in the list Unity for the Democracy with Broad Party of Socialist Left.
 After the return to democracy, the Radical Party reformed as a center-left group, and joined the Concertación de Partidos por la Democracia, a coalition of parties which also included the Christian Democrats and the Socialists.
 Its electoral strength was greatly reduced from that which it had enjoyed between 1880 and 1950.
 In 1994 joined with the Social Democracy Party to form the Social Democrat Radical Party (PRSD).